-Futures Unlimited is a one-day educational program that provides eighth-grade girls with exciting opportunities to explore diverse careers in Science, Technology, Engineering, and Mathematics (STEM).
+Futures Unlimited is a one-day educational program that provides eighth-grade girls and gender expansive students with exciting opportunities to explore diverse careers in Science, Technology, Engineering, and Mathematics (STEM).
 The program includes sessions with role models comprised of women who have achieved success in a variety of non-traditional careers; hands-on workshops led by Oakton faculty, staff, and graduate students; and breakout sessions introducing STEM programming at area high schools.
 A registration fee of $5 per student includes materials and lunch.
-Up to two chaperones are complementary.
-Registration fee for additional chaperones is $5.
+Up to two chaperones are complimentary.
+The registration fee for additional chaperones is $5.

 Oakton Community College, Des Plaines Campus